Pet Wellness: Tips for Helping Your Pets Thrive

 Pets are uniquely suited to be our companions.
 Certain breeds and sizes need more time with their human companions than others.
 Separation anxiety is especially common for dogs.
 Be sure to give your dog ample attention.
 Depending on your pet’s personality, they may enjoy interacting with other animals, too.

 Be sure to feed your pet 2-3 times per day.
 A dog’s digestive tract is built to digest a large amount at once and then go several hours without eating.
 For specific guidelines, we recommend this resource on dog nutrition and this resource for cat nutrition.
+We also highly recommend this resource on pet nutrition.
 For specific recommendations, speak with your vet about your pet’s diet.

-Dog daily caloric needs: 30 x weight in kg (or pounds divided by 2.2) + 70
+Dog daily caloric needs: 30 x weight in kg (or pounds divided by 2.2) + 70.
+We also recommend this dog feeding calculator.

 Indoor cat daily caloric needs: 20 calories per pound to maintain weight